Cruise to Nova Scotia

-Halifax, Nova Scotia’s marquee port-of-call is situated on the world’s second largest harbour.
+Halifax, Nova Scotia’s marquee port-of-call is situated on one of the deepest and largest natural, ice-free harbours in the world.
 Welcoming guests for more than 260 years, Halifax offers the exciting pulse of Atlantic Canada’s largest city, coupled with the culture and heritage of one of Canada’s most historic communities.

 The first sight for those entering the port of Sydney will probably be that of the world’s largest fiddle.
 This historic city is considered the urban heart of Cape Breton Island, delivering the rich cultural heritage which is so entwined with it.

 Stretching along the shores of the Bras d’Or Lake, Baddeck is a village rich in natural beauty.
 Alexander Graham Bell, world-renowned inventor of the telephone, was so taken with its beauty that he chose here for his summer residence.
 Be sure to visit the Alexander Graham Bell National Historic Site in Baddeck which overlooks Baddeck Bay where the Silver Dart first took flight in Canada.